Geodesics in the Deep Linear Network: Introduction

 $g^N$ is crucial in the DLN because it can be used to express the training dynamics of the end-to-end matrix $X$ as a Riemannian gradient flow \cite[Section 4]{bah2022learning}.
 Furthermore, these metrics in tandem provide a geometric perspective on the DLN model from \cite[Theorem 8]{menon2025entropy} and \cite[Theorem 36]{tianmin2024}, which we elaborate on in Section \ref{sec:riemannian_geometry_background}: \begin{theorem}[$\phi$ is a Riemannian Submersion] The end-to-end product map $\phi: \mathcal{M} \to \mathfrak{M}_d$ is a Riemannian submersion from $(\mathcal{M}, \iota)$ to $(\mathfrak{M}_d, g^N)$. \end{theorem}

-\cite[Section 4]{bhatia2019bures} derive explicit formulas for geodesics in the Bures-Wasserstein geometry by identifying a Riemannian submersion structure from invertible matrices to the positive definite matrices.
-We present an alternative proof of the same geodesic formulas that also generalizes to the DLN, yielding the general ODEs for geodesic in $(\mathfrak{M}_d, g^N)$.
+Explicit formulas for geodesics in the Bures-Wasserstein geometry can be derived by identifying a Riemannian submersion structure from invertible matrices to the positive definite matrices \cite[Section 4]{bhatia2019bures}.
+We present an alternate derivation of the geodesic formula that generalizes to the DLN, yielding the general ODEs for geodesics in $(\mathfrak{M}_d, g^N)$.
 Furthermore, Theorem \ref{thm:phi_is_submersion} implies that the DLN also has a Riemannian submersion structure with $(\mathcal{M}, \iota)$, $(\mathfrak{M}_d, g^N)$, and $\phi$, which we leverage to solve the general equations in a specific case.